Skip to main content

 Hawaii fact Why it matters What to ask

 More than 1 in 5 residents is 65 or older.
-Demand can be high for meals, rides, care planning, and in-home help.
+Demand can be high for meals, rides, care planning, and home help.
 “Is there a waiting list, and can I be screened now?”

 Many homes speak a language other than English.
-People may need an interpreter or translated forms.
+People may need an interpreter or help with forms.
 “Can you get an interpreter for my language?”

 Housing costs are high.
-Rent, taxes, and utility bills may push seniors to seek more than one program.
+Rent, taxes, and utilities can force seniors to seek more than one program.
 “Can you refer me for housing and bill help too?”

 Neighbor island travel can be hard.
-Service choices may differ by island and district.
+Service choices may differ by island, district, and provider openings.
 “What is actually available where I live?”

 What Area Agencies on Aging do in Hawaii

-An Area Agency on Aging, often called an AAA, is not just a phone number.
-It is the county office that plans, funds, and coordinates many services for older adults.
-In Hawaii, AAAs also connect with the Aging and Disability Resource Center system, so one call can lead to several possible service paths.
+An Area Agency on Aging, often called an AAA, is the county office that plans, funds, and coordinates many services for older adults.
+Hawaii AAAs also connect with the Aging and Disability Resource Center system, so one call can lead to several service paths.

 Most people call for one of four reasons.
-They need help at home, they are caring for someone else, they need a ride or meals, or they do not know which benefit office to call.
+They need help at home, they are caring for someone else, they need meals or rides, or they do not know which benefit office to call.
 The aging office can screen your need, explain local options, and refer you to the right provider.
 It may also tell you when a program is full, closed, or not the best fit.

-AAAs are especially useful when a senior has more than one problem.
-For example, a person may need home-delivered meals, a shower chair, help with Medicare bills, and a ride to the doctor.
-A county aging office may not pay for every item, but it can help sort the order of steps.
+AAAs are useful when a senior has more than one problem.
+One person may need home-delivered meals, a shower chair, Medicare help, and a ride to the doctor.
+The county aging office may not pay for every item, but it can help sort the order of steps.

 Major services and what to expect